 Things are starting to get real festive around these parts!
 If you're looking for some fun tabletop trees that lean a bit towards the modern side, I've got just the project for you!
 These wooden trees are super easy to make and can be left plain or customized to your heart's content.
 Check 'em out!

 - tree templates (create and print out a big triangle...

 We've seen wall art made using toilet paper rolls before, but I think this is my favorite application of the technique.
 A simple, modern wreath.
 The original post is in

 It's hard to believe that we are under a month away from Christmas.
 If you're anything like me you leave things to the last minute, so if you haven't already, now's the time to get baking that Christmas Cake!

 The sofa table exists primarily because no one wants to look at the back of a couch.
 And granted, it’s a handy place for reading lamps and perhaps some photos or display-worthy books.
 But the problem, for some of us at least, is that a sofa table feels a little too traditional and grown-up, sort of like joining a country club or driving an automatic.

 Curbly recently had the great pleasure of creating a series of Mid-Century Modern holiday decorations for DIY Network, including everything from ornaments to stockings to wreaths.
-We'll be sharing the projects week-by-week as Christmas approaches.
-First up?
+We'll be sharing the projects one-by-one.
+This week's DIY holiday project?